aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 const browser = "{{browser}}"
 </script>

-When using <code>{{browser}}.</code> prefixes in your manifest template, setting this field will cause only the matching tags to be in the `<outDir>/manifest.json`.
+When using <code>{{browser}}.</code> prefixes in your manifest template, defining this field ensures that only matching tags are included in the `<outDir>/manifest.json`.

-See [Supporting Multiple Browsers](/guide/supporting-multiple-browsers) to learn more about how to use the `browser` option in combination with manifest templates.
+Refer to [Multibrowser Support](/guide/supporting-multiple-browsers) for more details on how to use this option with manifest templates.

 ## `disableAutoLaunch`